tapir-test/tapir-website/_docs/testdata/Data_Injection.md

 use the attribute *providerClass* of the *Parameter* annotation to specify another provider class.
 If you use such external data provider classes, they must be available in the Spring context.
-It is usually sufficient to annoatate them with Spring's *Component* annotation.
+It is usually sufficient to annotate them with Spring's *Component* annotation.

 ``` xtend
 @Component